 Demonstrated further abilities to incorporate nuclear data covariance into fixed radiation transport simulations: The standard methodology for determining nuclear data uncertainty from stochastic sampling approaches is discussed in Chapters 2 and 3.
 This work utilized an approach to encompass the full range of uncertainty on the nuclear reactions when sampling from a multivariate normal distribution, thereby generating a more accurate depiction of the resultant uncertainty.

-Improved the ability to generate synthetic fission product debris: A major goal of this research is to provide an improvement in spectrally accu- rate fission product debris production and improve the ability to model the production and predict the resulting debris.
+Improved the ability to generate synthetic fission product debris: A major goal of this research was to provide an improvement in spectrally accu- rate fission product debris production and improve the ability to model the production and predict the resulting debris.

 Advanced the field of neutron spectral shaping for radiation effects testing simulators: The ETA design characterization represents a stepping stone in nuclear certification testing for providing a time- and energy-representative neutron environment.